lamnhan066/conditional_trigger/README.md

 /// If false, it only requests for the first time the Case are satisfied. final bool keepRemind;

-/// Request with delayed duaration final Duration? duration;
+/// Set a delayed when the `ConditionalState.satisfied` is returned. final Duration? duration;

 /// Debug